ljosberinn/eslint-config-galex/README.md

 ## Tests

-- use whitespace between test blocks
+- use new lines between test blocks & `expect` and non-`expect`-code

   stylistic choice that can't be enforced by prettier